HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/development_tools/dxclient/dxclient_artifact_types/dxcoreserver.md

 - **Help command**

-  This command shows the help information for `restart-dx-core` command usage:
+  This command shows the help information for `restart-core-pods` command usage:

   ```
   dxclient restart-core-pods -h